Kemosabe2911/Python-Projects/README.md

 # Python-Projects
-Python Projects done as part of E-Placement courses and Other projects as well
+Python Projects done as part of E-Placement courses and Other projects as well.